SimulationEverywhere/CDPP_ExtendedStates-codename-Santi/README.md

  * The `KERNEL_SRC` variable pointing to the directory where the cd++ source code is located.
- * The `MODEL_FLAGS` variable the value `-DREGISTER_ATOMICS`.
+ * The `MODEL_FLAGS` variable with value `-DREGISTER_ATOMICS`.
 This is to compile the code responsible for registering the desired atomic model into the simulator kernel.
  * The inclusion of definitions and compilation rules provided by the
    simulator:
 ```